MOss Ball Alert!

-Zebra mussels have been found on moss balls or in their containers in 34 states, including Nebraska, and also found several locaitons in Canada.
-The moss balls with zebra mussels on them may have first begun coming into the US for distribution to retailers in December 2019 (still under investigation by US Fish & Wildlife Service).
+Zebra mussels have been found on moss balls or in their containers in 41 states, including Nebraska, and also found in 9 provinces & territories in Canada.

 PREVENT THE TRANSPORT OF AQUATIC INVASIVE SPECIES

-Aquatic invasive species such as Eurasian watermilfoil, Asian clams, and zebra mussels can be spread between water bodies on boating and fishing equipment that has not been cleaned, drained and dried.
+Aquatic invasive species such as zebra mussels and Eurasian watermilfoil can be spread between water bodies on boating and fishing equipment that has not been cleaned, drained and dried.
 Help to prevent the transport of nuisance species by following the guidelines below – clean, drain and dry:

 - Access watercraft inspection guidance and activity log HERE